code-warrior/web-dev-env-config-files/README.md

 ---

-## Install Stylelint’s Config Files for CSS and Sass
+## Install Stylelint’s Config Files for CSS and Sass (Mac and Windows)

 **Burden**: *~5 minutes*